fishyFrogFace/words/README.md

 # words
 Takes a file with words and counts how many words there are of a given length.

-You need need [Stack](https://www.haskell.org/platform/) to build the project.
+You need [Stack](https://www.haskell.org/platform/) to build the project.

 ## Usage